biteworks/CopyFolderTool/README.md

 ## Uninstall

-1. Run "_uninstall.bat" as admin
+1. Run "uninstall.bat" as admin
 2. Menu entry will be deleted and the tools folder also

 ## Usage